 Script: Christos Gage, Art: Rebekah Isaacs, Colors: Dan Jackson, Letters: Richard Starkings & Jimmy Betancourt (from Comicraft)

 Blurb: Twilight is over.
 Magic is gone.
 Giles is dead, and Angel killed him-- that is, the possessed-by-mystical-forces Angel.
 Now his need for redemption is greater than ever, after Buffy and everyone else have turned their backs on him-- all except for one rebel Slayer with a cause, Faith Lehane.
 Together, in the flat she inherited from Giles, Faith and Angel are living through the aftermath of Twilight, and keeping the London streets safe from the ever-present forces of evil...

 My Blurb: First, cover love.
 But I also want to put in a special disclaimer that one of the page-captures is drawn-and-inked-blood heavy, for those with an especial sensitivity to grue in any form.

-Page 01: We open at the Fraser Gang auction where the price up for bids was some Mohra blood.
-Nash and Pearl have just blasted there way in through a wall with sight set on the vials of blood that Angel is also wanting as part of his plans to regenerate and then resurrect Rupert Giles.
+Page 01: We open at the Fraser Gang auction where the item up for bids was some Mohra blood.
+Nash and Pearl have just blasted their way in through a wall with sights set on the vials of blood that Angel is also wanting as part of his plans to regenerate and then resurrect Rupert Giles.

 Faith is battling off Fraser's gang and the more assertive auction-guests, all of whom would also like to grab ahold of a vial of the blood.
 For this reason, she can't immediately assist Angel, who is finding himself under the special scrutiny of Pearl.